Frequently Asked Questions

 What is the RSS entry on the top menu bar for?
 Why is an RSS feed so cool to have?

 To the point: You can have your gig schedule show up automatically in your browser, with links to the gig details.
-This is great if you access one WheresTheGig account.
-If you access multiple accounts using RSS is very useful.

 RSS stands for Real Simple Syndication (*), and you can do lots of really cool things with it.
 It's often used by news sites and bloggers to distribute links to new content.